Nick0915/snake_rs/README.md

 ## Install

+If you just want to run the file, you can find the executable under the "Relesases" section.
+Download the release that corresponds to your OS and have fun!

-Make sure [cargo](https://www.rust-lang.org/learn/get-started) is installed on your computer.
+Building from source: Make sure [cargo](https://www.rust-lang.org/learn/get-started) is installed on your computer.
 Clone this repository, cd into it, and run `cargo run` to play.

 ## Controls